ocavue/jest-puppeteer-istanbul/README.md

 ### [4/4]

-If you don't use [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer), you
+If you don't use [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer), you must set `global.page` manually by yourself.

 ## Examples